gcc-mirror/gcc/gcc/rust/checks/errors/borrowck/bir-design-notes.md

 - `Operator<ARITY>` represents any kind of operation, except the following, where special information is needed either for borrow-checking or for better debugging.
 - `BorrowExpr` represents a borrow operation.
-- `AssignmentExpr` holds a place for a node of assignment (i.e., no operation is done on the place, it is just assigned).
+- `AssignmentExpr` holds a place for an assignment statement (i.e., no operation is done on the place, it is just assigned).
 - `CallExpr` represents a function call.
     - For functions, the callable is represented by a constant place (see below).
 (E.i. all calls use the same constant place.)
     - For closures and function pointers, the callable is represented by a (non-constant) place.